Viewing By Category: Administration & Finance | View All

-All applicant packets must be completed by October 31, 2014 and must contain the information below in order to meet Board consideration.
+All applicant packets must be completed by November 7, 2014 and must contain the information below in order to meet Board consideration.
 All documents (other than education credentials) must have a left margin of 1.5 inches.
 Each numbered item below needs to be on a separate page.
 Please do not bind or staple.

 1. Formal letter of application indicating reasons you desire to be a candidate.

 2. Current resume including, but not limited to, employment history, responsibilities, number of employees supervised and budget amount managed.

 3. Complete list of accomplishments/completed projects.

 4. At least three (3) current letters of recommendation.
 These written references ideally should include a balance of former employers, employees and board members.

 5. Three to six (3-6) professional references with complete names, addresses and phone numbers.
 These references need to be different from those providing letters of recommendation and will be contacted by the Illinois Association of Park Districts upon receipt.